DqnielAliu/devOps-code-challenge/README.md

 - An ECS cluster with configurations, like the task definition, IAM roles and ECS services defined in `main.tf` file.

-- Two `bastion hosts` with configurations in two availablity zones for high availability, defined in `infrastructure/environments/ec2.tf`.
+- Two `bastion hosts` with configurations in two availablity zones for high availability and an autoscaling group, defined in `infrastructure/environments/autoscaling.tf`.
-This host is used for SSH access to the ECS instance.
+This host is used for SSH access to the ECS EC2 instances.

 - `Application loadbalancer` with configs defined in `infrastructure/environments/alb.tf`.
 This is used to expose the url of the application running in the ECS cluster.